netneurolab/conn2res/examples/README.rst

 connectivity data is publicly available and can be downloaded `HERE <>`_.

-Tutorial 1: the main conn2res workflow
+Tutorial 1: Main conn2res workflow
 =======================================================================
-This tutorial consists of a detailed step-by-step example to illustrate the main conn2res workflow in action.
+This tutorial consists of a detailed step-by-step example to illustrate the main ``conn2res`` workflow in action.

 Example 1: Inferences on global network organization